robannable/ShelfLife/README.md

 - Uses SQLite for local database storage
 - Implements caching for API responses
 - Includes debug mode for API testing

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.